IlianIliev/debugging-in-python/README.md

 The project is tested with Python 3.11.4

+The presentation from the workshop is available [https://bit.ly/debugging-in-python](https://bit.ly/debugging-in-python)

 ## How to start:
 - Create a virtual environment with `python3 -m venv venv`